 Investing involves risk of loss.

-Founded in 2013, DEGIRO is a low-cost brokerage firm that has become very popular due to its low rates!
-With almost 3 million users, the innovative platform has become widely known for its “do-it-yourself” philosophy in the sense that you have everything at your disposal to start investing on your own.
-It offers a wide range of financial assets to trade, including stocks, ETFs, bonds, options, futures contracts, warrants, investment funds, and some leveraged products (not quite the same as CFDs.
+Founded in 2013, DEGIRO is a low-cost brokerage that has become widely popular across Europe due to its competitive fees.
+With over 3 million users across 18+ European countries, its “do-it-yourself” platform gives Italian investors direct access to a broad set of assets including stocks, ETFs, bonds (including Italian BTP and BOT government bonds via Borsa Italiana), options, futures, warrants, investment funds, and some leveraged products (not identical to CFDs.
 More info here).

 DEGIRO Pros and Cons